The university clearing process explained

 Clearing is used by a wide variety of students and is a very commonly used method of application to university.

-Students who use clearing to find a place at uni may be those who didn’t receive required grades or qualifications, students who decided to change courses or universities last minute, and also students who didn’t receive an offer from their original applications.
+Students who use clearing to find a place at university may be those who didn’t receive required grades or qualifications, students who decided to change courses or universities last minute, and also students who didn’t receive an offer from their original applications.

-When do these processes happen?
+When does the clearing processes happen?

 Late applications usually happen after the main application deadlines have passed, and in the months closest to the start of the academic year.